Siamese–Cambodian War (1591–1594): Siege of Longvek (1594)

+Paintings in Wat Suwandararam in depict Naresuan the king of Ayutthaya subjecting Satha I to a humiliating ritual before beheading him.
+Whether or not this event actually took place is disputed amongst modern scholars.

 In the meantime the Cambodian navy was overpowered outside Moat Chruk, as the Siamese armies slowly converged on Longvek.
 Siamese engineers began the siege by erecting earthworks that surpassed the city's fortifications in height, thus enabling them to fire directly at the city.
 The Cambodians responded by building a second wall that shielded the city from bombardment.
 On 3 January 1594, following an hour long artillery preparation, Naresuan's army stormed the city.
 Siamese war elephants went on to break the city gates, allowing the infantry to penetrate the inner walls and slay the remnants of the garrison.
-Although King Satha managed to escape into neighboring Laos, 90,000 Cambodians, including Prince Soryopor, were taken to Ayutthaya.
+Although King Satha managed to escape into neighboring Laos, 90,000 Cambodians Civilians, including Prince Soryopor, were taken to Ayutthaya.

 Aftermath

 Following the Siam capture of the capital at Longvek, Cambodian royals were taken hostage and relocated to the court of Ayutthaya, kept under permanent Siamese influence, and left to compromise and out-compete each other under the overlord's scrutiny.